madhukumarseshadri/talkweb3/README.md

 ## Talksql

 Get your sql work done quikcly.
+It is not needed to get examples app running.

 Example python script,